Srinathpeddapalli/Zomato_Project/README.md

 - Thanks to Zomato for providing the data and insights necessary for this analysis.
 - Special thanks to the Excel community for their valuable resources and support in building this project.

-Feel free to contribute to this project by forking the repository, making improvements, and creating pull requests.
-If you have any questions or suggestions, please open an issue.
-Happy analyzing with Excel!

 ![Screenshot (40)](https://github.com/Srinathpeddapalli/Zomato_Project_Excel/assets/134639185/6925d29f-9f25-4f04-8b84-e4c488311dc9)